Resident Teacher Program

 Residents are partnered with a team of Master teachers at a specific grade level.
 The relationship between Master teachers and Resident teachers changes depending on the style of the Mentor Teacher, but all Residents will co-teach, lead-teach, and provide assessment and curriculum support at some point during their Residency year.

 All Resident Teachers receive Level One Training in the Slingerland Approach to instruction.
-This training is provided at no cost to Residents and will be a core piece of your year as a Resident Teacher at Hamlin Robinson School.Slingerland is a classroom adaptation of the Orton-Gillingham method for teaching literacy.
+This training is provided at no cost to Residents during the month of July prior to the Residency year and will be a core piece of your year as a Resident Teacher at Hamlin Robinson School.Slingerland is a classroom adaptation of the Orton-Gillingham method for teaching literacy.
 The approach is structured, sequential, and multisensory and is designed to help students with language-based learning differences make connections that lead to improvement in their reading and writing skills

 In addition to working closely with HRS Master teachers on a daily basis, Resident Teachers will also work closely with administrative Coaches who will provide assessment, instruction, and intensive feedback on a Resident’s guided practice.